 - Companies that have been in operation within a certain amount of time

-- Company owners who have invested their own funds and time into the enterprise
+- Company owners who have invested their own funds and time into the business

 - Company owner stable personal credit record (FICO scores over 650)

 - Companies that have a business plan in place, showing their projected three to five-year financials